Can I borrow money whilst I’m in a Trust Deed?

 What to do if you need extra money during your trust deed

 If you need money urgently for an unexpected expense such as house or car repairs, you should contact your trustee.
 There is flexibility inherent in a trust deed and you may be able to miss a payment without threatening its success, or reduce your monthly contribution for a while so you can afford the repairs.

 Scotland Debt Solutions has been helping Scottish residents to escape debt since 1989.
 To find out more about trust deeds and how they might help you, please contact one of our expert team.
-We offer free consultations and work from four offices around Scotland.
+We offer free consultations and work from five offices around Scotland.